robusta-dev/kubernetes-chatgpt-bot/README.md

 # Introduction

 💡 **[HolmesGPT](https://github.com/robusta-dev/holmesgpt) our advanced Open Source DevOps assistant has been launched.
-You can investigate incidents, triage issues, enrich alerts and much more.
-Check out [HolmesGPT](https://github.com/robusta-dev/holmesgpt)**
+With Holmes you can investigate incidents, triage issues, enrich alerts and much more.
+Check it out [https://github.com/robusta-dev/holmesgpt](https://github.com/robusta-dev/holmesgpt)**
 --

 A ChatGPT[^1] bot for Kubernetes issues.
 Ask the AI how to solve your Prometheus alerts, get pithy responses.